Today, August 15, Independence Day is being celebrated in India. Yes, we’re proud to be Indians.

 So let me start this post with one of my most favorite verses about freedom by one of the greatest poets ever, Rabindranath Tagore.
-This poem is more of a prayer, really.

 Where The Mind is Without Fear